Shippensburg University Campus Safety

 - Register and set up an account: Users can add their name, campus address, medical notes and other pertinent information for campus safety in case of emergency.

-- Easy emergency communication: In an emergency, a one button call to campus safety officials will display the users Guardian profile and current location.
+- Easy Emergency Communication: In an emergency, a one button slider feature can place a call to campus safety officials and will display the users Guardian profile and current GPS location.